Starmer and Trump stress ‘close and warm ties’ and agree to meet soon – No 10

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Sir Keir Starmer and Donald Trump have discussed the importance of “close and warm ties” between Britain and the US and agreed to meet soon, Downing Street said.
+Sir Keir Starmer and Donald Trump discussed the importance of “close and warm ties” between Britain and the US and agreed to meet “soon” in their first call since the inauguration, Downing Street said.

-The call, which lasted 45 minutes and covered issues including trade and the economy, are the first between the two leaders since the US president’s inauguration on January 20.

-It comes hours after Mr Trump praised the UK Prime Minister for having done “a very good job thus far” and said they had “very good relationship”.
+The talks, which lasted 45 minutes, come hours after the US president heaped praise on the Prime Minister for having done what he described as “a very good job thus far.”

-In a readout of the call, which lasted 45 minutes, a Number 10 spokesperson said the president had opened by sending his condolences to Sir Keir after the death of his brother Nick, who had cancer and died on Boxing Day.
+In a readout of the conversation, Number 10 said Mr Trump had opened by sending his condolences to Sir Keir after the death of his brother Nick, who had cancer and died on Boxing Day.

 Sir Keir thanked him for his kind words and “congratulated him on his inauguration”, Downing Street said.